nidhi-singh28/CGPA-Calculator/README.md

-# CGPA-Calculator
+# 🎓 CGPA Calculator

-CGPA Calculator is a Flask-based web app that helps students calculate their CGPA by entering semester-wise SGPAs.
-It features dynamic input fields and simple validation for ease of use.
+A simple Flask-based web app that calculates CGPA based on semester-wise SGPAs entered by the user.
+Features dynamic input fields and basic validation.

+## 🛠️ Technologies Used

+- Python
+- Flask
+- HTML/CSS